Love is Loud

 About

 SANDRA NEIL WALLACE IS AN AUTHOR AND ADVOCATE for change.
 Known for her investigative journalism and original narrative style, her books for young readers focus on people who break barriers and change the world.
 As the daughter of a refugee and concentration camp survivor, Sandra became a changemaker herself.
 The first generation in her family to attend university, she became a journalist, anchoring the network news before shattering the glass ceiling in sports television as the first woman to host an NHL broadcast on national TV.
-Her books have won national awards including NCTE's Orbis Pictus Award for Outstanding Nonfiction, the NCSS Carter G. Woodson Book Award, SCBWI's Golden Kite Honor Award, and ILA's Social Justice Literature Award, and been chosen as Outstanding Science Books and Best Books by the American Library Association, Kirkus, Booklist, and the New York and Chicago Public Libraries.
+She is among the first journalists to report on the WNBA.
+Sandra's books have won national awards including NCTE's Orbis Pictus Award for Outstanding Nonfiction, the NCSS Carter G. Woodson Book Award, SCBWI's Golden Kite Honor Award, and ILA's Social Justice Literature Award, and been chosen as Outstanding Science Books and Best Books by the American Library Association, Kirkus, Booklist, and the New York and Chicago Public Libraries.

 Sandra became a U.S. citizen in 2016 and advocates for social responsibility in her community as co-founder of The Koenig Siddall First Generation Scholarship Fund, and The Daily Good, an all-volunteer non-profit bringing 25 thousand culturally diverse foods to college students each year, through its Global Foods Pantries at New Hampshire colleges.
-She is the recipient of the Outstanding Women of New Hampshire Award for peace & nonviolence and the Keene Sentinel’s Extraordinary Women Award.
+She is the recipient of the Outstanding Women of New Hampshire Award for peace & nonviolence and the Keene Sentinel’s Extraordinary Women Award, and New Hampshire’s Granite State Award for outstanding contributions to the welfare of the state.
 Sandra lives in southern New Hampshire with her husband and frequent collaborator, author Rich Wallace.

 Educators